Compute Services Quiz

 Question 23

-What is the default quota limit for Elastic IP addresses per region?
+What is the default quota limit for Elastic IP addresses per AWS region?

 ✓